cookpate/aws-greengrass-sdk-lite/docs/DEVELOPMENT.md

-# Greengrass SDK Lite Developer setup
+# Greengrass Component SDK Developer setup

-This guide is intended for developers working on the Greengrass SDK Lite codebase itself.
+This guide is intended for developers working on the Greengrass Component SDK codebase itself.

 ## Using Nix